Cito/Pinboard-Pin/DEVELOP.md

 * Ask Pinboard author to provide a method for storing tabsets and support it in the add-on.

-* The PinPageComponent is much too big, and should be refactored to use child components, and objects instead of individual properties for the form fields, similar to the OptionsComponent.
+* The PinPageComponent was much too big; its tag handling has since been extracted into a separate TagEditorComponent.
+It could be slimmed down further by moving the remaining form fields into a single object (or Angular Signal Forms), similar to the OptionsComponent.

 * Make this extension also work with Chrome (use the `chrome.*` API instead of the `browser.*` API provided by Firefox).